BASEL.FM

 Understanding --tensor-parallel-size

-This flag tells vLLM how many GPUs to split the model across.
-The hard constraint: the model's number of attention heads must be evenly divisible by this number.
+This tells vLLM how many GPUs to split the model across.
+The constraint is absolute: the model's attention head count must divide evenly by whatever number you pick.

-Check the model card before setting this value.
-If you get it wrong, vLLM will tell you on startup.
+Check the model card first.
+If you get it wrong, vLLM will catch it on startup and tell you why.

 # Tag for your internal registry